-These interim consolidated financial statements include the financial statements of the Company and its controlled subsidiaries and entities.
+These Consolidated Financial Statements include the financial statements of the Company and its controlled subsidiaries and entities.
 The Company controls an entity when it: (i) has power to direct the relevant activities of the entity; (ii) is exposed to, or has rights to, variable returns from its involvement with the entity; and (iii) has the ability to affect those returns through its power over the entity.